 Graduates in linguistics find employment in very diverse fields, including publishing, investment banking, research, second language teaching, and materials development.
 Other careers open to linguists include: journalism, editing, advertising, script writing, language policy work, educational research, and project management.

-Linguistics is offered through the Faculty's School of African and Gender Studies, Anthropology and Linguistics.
-For more information, visit the Linguistics website.
+Linguistics is offered through the Faculty's School of African and Gender Studies, Anthropology and Linguistics (AXL).
+For more information, visit the AXL website.